grafana/grafana/docs/sources/alerting/create-alerts.md

 ## Add or edit an alert rule

-1. Navigate to the panel you want to add or edit an alert rule for, click the title, and then click **Edit**.
+Step 1.
+Navigate to the panel you want to add or edit an alert rule for, click the title, and then click **Edit**.
-1. On the Alert tab, click **Create Alert**.
+Step 2.
+On the Alert tab, click **Create Alert**.
 If an alert already exists for this panel, then you can just edit the fields on the Alert tab.
-1. Fill out the fields.
+Step 3.
+Fill out the fields.
 Descriptions are listed below in [Alert rule fields](#alert-rule-fields).
-1. When you have finished writing your rule, click **Save** in the upper right corner to save alert rule and the dashboard.
+Step 4.
+When you have finished writing your rule, click **Save** in the upper right corner to save alert rule and the dashboard.
-1. (Optional but recommended) Click **Test rule** to make sure the rule returns the results you expect.
+Step 5.
+(Optional but recommended) Click **Test rule** to make sure the rule returns the results you expect.

 ## Delete an alert